 IR - Information Retrieval Laboratory

-Much of our Information Retrieval research over the past 20+ years has been directed at the fundamental issues of text representation, query formulation, and retrieval models that form the basis of all search engines.
+Much of our Information Retrieval research over the past 30+ years has been directed at the fundamental issues of text representation, query formulation, and retrieval models that form the basis of all search engines.
 This research has been extended into a number of different architectures, such as web search, filtering information streams, and searching distributed databases.
 It has been extended into different languages in both multilingual and cross-lingual systems.
 It has been extended into different modes of interaction, such as long queries and graphics-based visualization techniques.
 It has been extended into different applications, such as question answering, social search, enterprise search, blog search, and tracking text reuse.
 Finally, it has been extended into different data types, such as images, speech, structured data, video, and music.

 To give an idea of the variety of research topics pursued in the CIIR, we focus here on the people who have come out of our environment.
-Specifically, the following is a description of some of the recent graduates from the Information Retrieval lab:
+Specifically, the following is a description of some of the graduates from the Information Retrieval lab:

 IESL - Information Extraction and Synthesis Laboratory